o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/autocomponents.md

 linktitle: Auto-components
 ---

-*Auto-components* provide a convenient way to create multiplayer components that require network synchronization.
-Using [AzAutoGen](/docs/user-guide/programming/autogen), you can process auto-component files found inside of your project during builds to create C++ classes for components and controllers that provide network replication and remote function calls.
-Auto-components also manage [edit](/docs/user-guide/programming/components/reflection/edit-context/) and [behavior](/docs/user-guide/programming/components/reflection/behavior-context/) context bindings so that the bound component shows in **O3DE Editor** and works with **Open 3D Engine (O3DE)** scripting.
+*Auto-components* provide a convenient way to define states of a multiplayer component that's relevant to network synchronization.
+Using the [AzAutoGen](/docs/user-guide/programming/autogen) system, auto-component files in your project are processed at build-time to automatically generate C++ classes for components and controllers that provide network replication and remote function calls.
+Auto-components also take care of [edit](/docs/user-guide/programming/components/reflection/edit-context) and [behavior](/docs/user-guide/programming/components/reflection/behavior-context) context bindings, so that the bound component shows in the Editor and works with O3DE scripting.

+To enable auto-component builds for your project, follow the instructions in [Multiplayer Project Configuration](./configuration).

 ## Auto-component file structure

-Auto-components are defined in XML files, placed in the `Code\Source\Autogen` directory of the Multiplayer Gem.
+Auto-components are defined in XML files and placed in the `Code\Source\Autogen` directory of the Multiplayer Gem.
+By naming convention, auto-component file names must be suffixed with `.AutoComponent.xml`.

 ### Component attributes

-The `Component` tag defines the name, namespace, include path, and override behavior for the multiplayer component being described.
+The `Component` tag defines the name, namespace, include path, and override behavior for the multiplayer component that's being described.

 | Property | Description | Type |
 |---|---|---|